MicrosoftDocs/msteams-docs/msteams-platform/resources/bot-v3/bot-conversations/bots-conv-proactive.md

 * **What it happened to.** It should be clear what item/thing was updated to cause the notification.
 * **Who did it.** Who took the action that caused the notification to be sent.
 * **What they can do about it.** Make it easy for your users to take actions based on your notifications.
-* **How they can opt out.** You need to provide a path for users to opt out of additional notifications.
+* **How they can opt out.** Provide a path for users to opt out of additional notifications.

 ## Obtain necessary user information